JHSRobo/documentation/architecture.md

 This lets different machines communicate with each other.
 All data transfer is done over ethernet, and the router acts as a central hub.
 ### Cameras
-With the exception of the **cameras** package on topside, our vision system runs outside of ROS.
+With the exception of the **camera_view** package on topside, our vision system runs outside of ROS.
 Each camera has a Raspberry Pi Zero inside.
-The Pi runs a script contained within the **cameras** package that streams video to an IP.
+The Pi runs a script contained within the **camera_stream** package that streams video to an IP.
 The viewer program on Topside listens to these IPs and displays them to the pilot.
+For more information about how this works, check out the readme for camera_viewer.